 UAB Capitalica Baltic Real Estate Fund I

-VERDE belongs to Capitalica Baltic Real Estate Fund I, a real estate fund managed by Capitalica Asset Management, a company of the SBA Group.
-Latvian and Lithuanian pension funds managed by INVL Asset Management and other professional investors have invested in this fund.
-According to the audited data, in 2019 Capitalica Baltic Real Estate Fund I earned a profit of 4.4 million euros.
+Verde will belong to the real estate fund Capitalica Baltic Real Estate Fund I managed by the company of the SBA group Capitalica Asset Management.
+Latvian and Lithuanian pension funds managed by INVL Asset Management and other private investors have invested into this fund.
+According to audited data, Capitalica Baltic Real Estate Fund I earned 4.4 million euro in profits in 2019.

 Capitalica Baltic Real Estate Fund I, established in 2016, also manages business centre 135 in Vilnius, business centre Kauno dokas in Kaunas and shopping centre Luizė in Klaipėda.
 Its controlling shareholding (70%) belongs to one of the biggest Lithuanian capital business groups SBA, and 30 percent of the shares belong to Fox Holdings, the company owned by Andrius Barštys.

 For more information: